-Before you cut, be sure the carpet pile is running the same way in both pieces, and that the carpet piece is large enough to overlap the wall by four to six inches, as well as overlapping the first piece of carpet by four to six inches.
+Before you cut, be sure the carpet pile is running the same way in both pieces, and that the carpet piece is large enough to overlap the wall by 4-6 inches, as well as overlapping the first piece of carpet by four to six inches.
 Try to lay out your carpet pieces so the seams won't be in noticeable areas even if sometimes that just isn't possible.

 Where the carpet pieces will join, overlap the two pieces, and then using a utility knife or a rented seam cutter, cut through both pieces of carpet, ensuring the edges will match exactly.
 After cutting the carpet, center a piece of seaming tape on the floor underneath where they join, adhesive side up.
 Use the seaming iron to activate the adhesive (the iron goes on the tape, not on top of the carpet), and then butt the edges together and seal the seam with a rolling pin or a carpet roller.